What is Fish Oil

 As you can see, we are big fans of phytoplankton and highly encourage our readers to check it out as an alternative to fish oil supplementation.

 Your dog's health and well-being mean the world to you.
 We understand.
 Here at Honest Paws, we are all dog owners and lovers of all living creatures.
 That's why we can honestly say that we know how important your pup's happiness is to you.

 The internet can be a remarkable thing.
-We have so much information right at the tips of our fingers.
-As always, we recommend our readers to do their research.
+We have so much information right at our fingertips.
+As always, we recommend that our readers do their research.

 Before hopping on the latest trend, know the pros and cons (if any).
 A supplement like fish oil may have been something we believed we needed a handful of years ago.

-However, now, there is loads of evidence proving that we may be better off without it.
-Furthermore, a supplement like CBD has been proving to be effective in pets for over 3 decades.
+However, now, mounting evidence suggests that we may be better off without it.
+Furthermore, a supplement like CBD benefits pets in several different ways.
 Again, a simple Google search can truly shed light on so much.

 Finally, we aren't trying to scare our readers into throwing out their fish oil supplements.
 However, it is critical to know as much as you can about the product.

 Where does it come from?
 Were the fish farm raised or wild caught?
 What about the absorbability?